eclipsesource/tabris-js/doc/windows-support.md

 }
 ```

-You can now build your Windows app like you normally would.
+You can now build your Windows app with the CLI using the `--release` switch.
 The result will be an `.appxupload` file that is accepted by the Windows Store.
 You need to build a separate package for each CPU architecture you want to support.

 ## Sideloading apps on Windows 10 (PC):